lucasrathgeb/MNIST_Numpy_Neural_Network/README.md

 # MNIST_Numpy_Neural_Network
-Neural Network for recognizing handwritten digits from the MNIST dataset without using machine learning libraries
+Creating a neural network from scratch to recognize handwritten digits from the MNIST dataset.

+Please refer to the Juypter notebook from Kaggle for more details and more detailed description of the project.